Chief Executive Officer

 Scott holds a Masters Degree in Sport Administration and Technology from the International Academy of Sport Science and Technology in Lausanne, Switzerland as well as a Communications Degree from SFU.
 He has worked in amateur sport for over 5 years, most recently as the Long Track Program Coordinator for Speed Skating Canada.
 In his spare time Scott enjoys playing hockey, snowboarding and wakeboarding.778-655-1756

-- Website updates and content generation
+- Copywriting and content creation

 Innovation and Impact